fntlnz/fntlnz.wtf/content/post/bpf-ring-buffer.md

 create a ring buffer named `events`, then on that one we call `ringbuf_submit` and `ringbug_poll` to do our read and write operations.

-The python bcc module does not implement the `bpf_ring_query` helper so I was not able to use that to show the current status of the buffer anywhere.

 If you want to try, copy the program to a `program.py` file.
 You will need to execute it with root permissions: